vpolier/Team-Profile-Generator/README.md

 Run `npm test` to run Jest for tests on constructors.

 ## Questions
-Please contact vpolier@gmail.com.
-Moore of this project can be seen at https://github.com/vpolier.
+Please contact vpolier@gmail.com if you have any questions about this project.
+More of this project can be seen at https://github.com/vpolier.
-Footer
-© 2022 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Docs
-Contact GitHub
-Pricing
-API
-Training